A Guide To Learning Japanese Kanji:

-Web app like Wanikani provides mnemonic learning tool to study kanji and eliminates the need for learners to create the associations themselves.
+Applications such as Wanikani, Genki, or Kanji Alive can be used to complement one’s Japanese lessons.
+Wanikani provides mnemonic learning tool to study kanji and eliminates the need for learners to create the associations themselves.
 Its mnemonics for kanji is based on the mnemonics for radicals.
 Each radical has a name.
 Before learning kanji, app users should familiarise themselves with the mnemonics for all the radicals.
 Wanikani combines mnemonics with spaced repetition system for kanji acquisition.

 The radicals are named to create mnemonics for kanji use.
 See example below.
 The kanji 上 comprises the radicals Ground and Toe.
 The app also provides both the onyomi and kunyomi readings.
 Other than the meaning mnemonic based on the radicals Ground and Toe, the app also includes the reading mnemonic, the onyomi.
 As there are several variations for the kunyomi of this kanji, learners will have to memorise them separately.